Kirandas96/Kirandas-6/README.md

 <br/>

 - 🔭 I’m currently working on **a zoom clone app**

 - 🌱 I’m currently learning **Mern Stack**

 - 💬 Ask me about **React, Express, Node**

-- 🌍 I’m based in Calicut,Kerala
+- 🌍 I’m based in Calicut,Kerala,India

 - 👨‍💻 All of my projects are available at [Portfolio Website](https://kirandasps.netlify.app/)</a>

 - ✉️  You can contact me at [parvathikiran10@gmail.com](mailto:parvathikiran10@gmail.com)